 While breast implants (both reconstructive and cosmetic) have historically been placed under the pectoral muscle to help achieve a more natural look, the trend is now toward pre-pectoral (read: over-the-muscle) placement.

-“Fat grafting has changed the way I do breast reconstruction,” says Beverly Hills-based plastic surgeon Lief Rogers, MD.
-“It can improve the outcome of any breast reconstruction, creating a more natural appearance and giving me the ability to fine tune my results in a way not previously possible.”
+“Fat grafting has changed the way I do breast reconstruction,” says Beverly Hills-based board certified plastic surgeon Leif Rogers, MD.
+“It can improve the outcome of any breast reconstruction, creating a more natural appearance and giving me the ability to fine-tune my results in a way not previously possible.”